redhat-ai-services/helm-charts/charts/vllm-kserve/README.md

   --set model.uri="oci://quay.io/redhat-ai-services/modelcar-catalog:granite-3.3-2b-instruct"
 ```

-### Deploy with a PVC
+### PVC Storage

-KServe provides the ability to deploy a model from a PVC.
+Deploy models from a Persistent Volume Claim:

 The PVC must be `ReadWriteMany` and the user will need to load the model onto the PVC prior to deploying the model server.